-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California family law and California divorce law.
-We represent clients in Sacramento, California and in Northern California with services they need and deserve when addressing California domestic violence ,restraining orders, protective orders, domestic violence restraining orders.
+The Law Offices of Edward Misleh, APC is a law firm that practices California family law and California divorce law.
+We represent clients in Northern California with services they need and deserve when addressing California domestic violence ,restraining orders, protective orders, domestic violence restraining orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 Domestic Violence Restraining Orders